Faridan County

 Faridan County (شهرستان فریدن) is in Isfahan province, Iran.
 Its capital is the city of Daran.

 History

-After the 2011 National Census, Buin Miandasht District was separated from the county in the establishment of Buin Miandasht County.
+In 2013, Buin Miandasht District was separated from the county in the establishment of Buin Miandasht County.
 At the same time, Varzaq Rural District was separated from the Central District in the formation of Zendehrud District, including the new Qarah Bisheh Rural District.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 81,622 in 20,215 households.
+At the time of the 2006 National Census, the county's population was 81,622 in 20,215 households.
 The following census in 2011 counted 79,743 people in 22,770 households.
 The 2016 census measured the population of the county as 49,890 in 15,547 households.

 Administrative divisions

 Faridan County's population history and administrative structure over three consecutive censuses are shown in the following table.